black-yt/SGI-Bench-Fork/README.md

   <img src="assets/teaser.png" alt="SGI Overview" width="850">
 </p>

 Scientist-aligned benchmark for evaluating Scientific General Intelligence (SGI) across the full inquiry cycle: Deliberation, Conception, Action, and Perception.
-The benchmark spans 10 disciplines and ~1,000 expert‑curated samples inspired by Science’s 125 Big Questions, with an agentic evaluation framework and multi‑metric protocol.
+The benchmark spans 10 disciplines and more than 1,000 expert‑curated samples inspired by Science’s 125 Big Questions, with an agentic evaluation framework and multi‑metric protocol.

 ---